 The Sanitary Commission: The Sanitary Commission was a government-authorized — but not government funded! — organization that focused on the health of Union soldiers during the Civil War.
 Their funding came from donations by the public.2

-	The Pavilion of the Mechanics’ Institute: The Mechanics’ Institute is an scholarly organization founded in San Francisco in 1855.
-It is still around (at 57 Post Street in downtown San Francisco), with their main attraction being a members-only library.
+The Pavilion of the Mechanics’ Institute: The Mechanics’ Institute is a scholarly organization founded in San Francisco in 1855.
+It is still around (at 57 Post Street in downtown San Francisco), with their main attractions being a members-only library and lectures.
 In the late 1800s, the Institute held annual exhibitions in San Francisco to showcase new technologies, art, quilts, agricultural products, and much more.

-	Rev. Dr. Bellows: Henry Whitney Bellows (1814-1882) was a clergyman from Boston associated with the Unitarian Church who was the president of the Commission throughout its entire existence (1861-1878)3.
+Rev. Dr. Bellows: Henry Whitney Bellows (1814-1882) was a clergyman from Boston associated with the Unitarian Church.
+He was the president of the Sanitary Commission throughout its entire existence (1861-1878)3.

 What Was the United States Sanitary Commission?

 Before the Civil War began, the United States military had minimal medical infrastructure.
 Small medical facilities could be found at most bases, of course, but they were designed for peacetime injuries, without the scale and mobility required for a massive war involving hundreds of thousands of troops across vast areas.
 (Note: in this section I am drawing on two 19th century documents.
 The first one I found was the ‘Official’ history that was submitted to Congress, published in 1866 and 500+ pages long.
 It is not easy to read.
 Fortunately, I later found a 14 page “Sketch” by Lewis H. Steiner presented at a historical society that was much more digestible.)